+An inclusive classroom.
 Most educators would agree that inclusion is a common goal in every classroom and school.
 Especially here at STEAM Powered Family where we embrace the ideal that all children can learn, we simply need to learn how to teach them.

 Part of achieving that goal is creating the right environment that is inclusive of all children.
 However, it is not only teachers that hold the responsibility to promote inclusion.
 Our students are role models to each other as they learn, grow and develop as unique and socially intelligent individuals.
 Parents play a huge role in that development.
 In the school, everyone, from the custodian to the principal, also plays a role in knowing how to effectively promote an inclusive learning environment.
 Working together we can create amazing opportunities for all our children.

-How to Effectively Promote an Inclusive Learning Environment in the Classroom
+How to Create an Inclusive Learning Environment

 Disclaimer: This article may contain commission or affiliate links.
 As an Amazon Associate I earn from qualifying purchases.